borglab/gtsam.org/_notes/GTSAM-Concepts.md

 Vector Space
 ------------

 While vector spaces are in principle also manifolds, it is overkill to think about charts etc. Really, we should simply think about vector addition and subtraction.
-I.e.where
+I.e. where

   * `Identity == 0`
   * `Inverse(p) == -p`